grork/personal-blog/_posts/2017-05-29-always-be-looking-ahead.md

 title: Always be looking ahead.
 Not everyone is an asshole.
 tags: [ "software", "opinions", "pull-requests" ]
 ---
-Recently, I was watching a talk by [Matt Drance](https://twitter.com/drance) from his 2015 CocoaConf talk ["What The Race Track Taught Me About Software Development"](https://vimeo.com/131824328).
+Recently, I was watching a talk by [Matt Drance](https://twitter.com/drance) from his 2015 CocoaConf talk ["What The Race Track Taught Me About Software Development"](https://vimeo.com/131824328) _[Currently unavailable]_.
 I wanted to watch it because I’ve found his tweets & writings in the past to be interesting & thought provoking — that and I like to think I’m kinda a car guy.
 Race tracks?
 Software development?
 Sure, this should be fun!

 It’s message is not so much that _racing_ is the lens through which to view everything because, _gosh_, racing is just so super fantastic.
 It’s the